whitphx/vscode-emacs-mcx/README.md

 You can configure those settings.
 (See [this page](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor) to know how to change the settings.)

+After updating the settings, reload VSCode to enable the changes.

 Configurable options of this extension are the followings.

 ### `emacs-mcx.strictEmacsMove`